recursion/newsy-react-client/README.md

 Easily convertible to something that stores and uses your own api key from the client, and calls direct to the newsapi.org api - this may be added as a base option in the future.

-Project starter cloned from the react-redux boilerplate: https://github.com/flexdinesh/react-redux-boilerplate.git
+Project starter cloned from this react-redux boilerplate: https://github.com/flexdinesh/react-redux-boilerplate.git

 ## Features
 Allows users to easily search a plethora of news sites using a simple keyword search or a variety of advanced options.